yukonta/EasyStyle/README.md

 This program implements the telegram-bot which transfers style online from the Style Image to the Content Image and and gives out the Styled Image.
 You have to prepare two images - the Content Image and the Style Image in order to send them to the telegram-bot during user-dialog.

-Before running the program the next set of libraries must be insalled:/n install numpy/n install pillow install -U torch torchvision install scipy install pyTelegramBotAPI install python-telegram-bot
+Before running the program the next set of libraries must be insalled:
+1) install numpy
+2) install pillow
+3) install -U torch torchvision
+4) install scipy
+5) install pyTelegramBotAPI
+6) install python-telegram-bot

 Then do the following:
 1) git clone --quiet https://github.com/yukonta/EasyStyle